 The main problems of this circuit are clear.
 It is not possible to cover the full 180° and the control of the phase shift is very non-linear with the variable resistor.
-And at other frequencies this non linear behaviour is different, so it is not practical to calibrate the scale.
+And at other frequencies this non linear behavior is different, so it is not practical to calibrate the scale.

 Linear phase shift

 It is possible to get an almost perfect linear phase shift when using this circuit for both antenna signals.
-How: by controlling the phase shift of both antenna signals in the opposite direction at the same time with one knob.
+How: by controlling the phase shift of both antenna signals in the opposite direction at the same time with one single knob.